 COMMENTS: This species is seemingly most similar to T. atoconganus from Lima, Peru.
 It differs in the features mentioned in the diagnosis and some less obvious ones such as the relative lengths of the posterior margins of the submarginal cells, 60:20:25 (for cells one through 3 respectively) in T. atoconganus (Moure, 1955) and 60:30:25 in T. cecilyae (Fig. 4).
 Thus the new species has the posterior margin of the second submarginal cell greater than that of the third, while the converse is the case for T. atoconganus.

-This is the first record of the genus Triepeolus from Chile, although two species of the related Doeringiella are known from central Chile (Montalva & Ruz 2010) and a third from the far north is described below.
-Most Triepeolus species with known hosts attack members of the Eucerini (Rightmyer, 2008).
+This is the first record of the genus Triepeolus from Chile, although two species of the related Doeringiella are known from central Chile (Montalva & Ruz, 2010) and a third from the far north is described below.
+Most Triepeolus species with known hosts attack members of the Eucerini although some attack Diphaglossini (Rightmyer, 2008).
 Most of the exceptions have Nomiinae as hosts but this subfamily of bees is absent from South America.
+The only Diphaglossini known from the area around the locality for the new species are Caupolicana species, which seem too large to be the host of T. cecilyae.
 Thus, it seems likely that T. cecilyae has a long-horned bee as a host.
 The only eucerines known from near the type locality of T. cecilyae are in the genera Alloscirtetica (Vivallo, 2009) and Mirnapis (Packer & Dumesh, 2012).
 Although Melissodes is a common host for Triepeolus species, the only Chilean species – M. ecuadoria Bertoni & Schrottky has not been found near the type locality, rather it is common at lower altitudes towards the coast (pers. obs.) and it is very unlikely that M. ecuadoria is a host of T. cecilyae.
-I surmise that the host for this new species might be Mirnapis inca Urban which was found at the same locality (albeit two weeks later) as the male of the new species (Packer & Dumesh, 2012) but which is also a rather rare bee.
+Alloscirtetica weyrauchi Michener, LaBerge and Moure and A. gelida Vivallo are also known from the area around the type locality but seem rather small to serve as host for the new species.
+Thus, I surmise that the host for this new species might be Mirnapis inca Urban which was found at the same locality (albeit two weeks later) as the male of the new species (Packer & Dumesh, 2012) but which is also a rather rare bee.

-Genus Doeringiella Holmberg 1886
+Genus Doeringiella Holmberg, 1886

 Doeringiella mamabee Packer, new species